Learning Action Changes by Measuring Verb-Adverb Textual Relationships: Experiments

 \fparagraph{Importance of Context} We now focus on the importance of using textual context for regression comparing \textit{REG - fixed $\delta$} to \textit{REG} in Table~\ref{tab:results_all}.
 Visual features vary differently when the same action is modified by different adverbs, e.g. chopping something coarsely entails a more prominent change than chopping it slowly.
 With $REG$ we learn such visual differences with targets that change (sometimes considerably) across adverbs for a given verb.
 A fixed target for all positive adverbs discards such differences: the model is penalised equally for small/big changes. \textit{REG - fixed $\delta$} does this, and its consistent worse performance validates the idea of using text context as a proxy to learn action changes.

 \fparagraph{The Key is in the Optimisation} We now compare \textit{MLP + Act Mod} to our method.
 For this \textit{Act Mod} variant we replace the video embedding $f'(x, v)$ with $\theta(f'(x, v))$ in the two losses in~\cite{doughty2020action}, where $\theta$ is the additional MLP.
 With this configuration, the only difference between our method and Action Modifiers lies in the optimisation.
 In Section~\ref{sec:method} we hypothesised that the optimisation of Action Modifiers might be difficult.
 Results in Table~\ref{tab:results_all} support our hypothesis.
 When adding the MLP to \textit{Act Mod,} Acc-A remains virtually identical across all datasets.
-However mAP W/M drop considerably on HowTo100M Adverbs.
-This dataset is the noisiest among the five datasets, thus in this case increasing the depth of the model makes optimisation more difficult.
-Overall, comparing \textit{MLP + Act Mod} to our method we achieve better results even when the additional MLP improves the performance of the original \textit{Act Mod}.
+However mAP W/M drop considerably, especially on HowTo100M Adverbs which is the noisiest dataset.
+This suggests that increasing the depth of the model makes optimisation more difficult.
 We conclude that learning adverbs as pre-defined actions changes rather than as trainable parameters is a better strategy.

 \fparagraph{Testing without Action Labels} In Table~\ref{tab:results_no_act_gt} we report results obtained without using the action label at test time.
 We test Action Modifiers in the same way as described for our method in Section~\ref{sec:method}.
 Experiments are directly comparable between Tables~\ref{tab:results_all} and~\ref{tab:results_no_act_gt} since the tested models are the same.
 We note a remarkable drop in performance for all methods.
 This is expected since the task is now harder.
 In fact we need to predict the right adverb from multiple video embeddings obtained querying all verbs.
 Nevertheless, our method still achieves the best global performance in this more challenging setting.
 This shows that our method is more robust and is able to better generalise.